-High Trendy Indian Dresses 2020 Designs – Lehenga Choli
+High Trendy Indian Dresses 2021 Designs – Lehenga Choli

-India is land of diversity.
-From the cold snowy weather of Himalayas to the summer breeze of the south, this land not only offers different languages and traditions but also brings along a variety of cultures and ethics belong to different states of this country.
-The history of this region not only provides you sculptured temples and religions but also is the contributor of one of the wonders of the world, that is Taj Mahal.
+India is a land of diversity.
+From the cold snowy weather of the Himalayas to the summer breeze of the south, this land not only offers different languages and traditions but also brings along a variety of cultures and ethics that belong to different states of this country.
+The history of this region not only provides you sculptured temples and religions but also is the contributor of one of the wonders of the world, that is the Taj Mahal.

-The trend starts from the Mughal era itself, when everyone from the queens to the rural women used to wear this outfit.
+The trend starts from the Mughal era itself when everyone from the queens to the rural women used to wear this outfit.
 Obviously, the designs differed in the sense of embroideries and designing of the fabric.
-The queen favorites were the ones with heavy embellishments in order to achieve a rich, royal and regal look.
+The queen favorites were the ones with heavy embellishments in order to achieve a rich, royal, and regal look.

-Lehenga choli can be further classified as ghagra choli, sharara and chaniya choli.
+Lehenga choli can be further classified as ghagra choli, sharara, and chaniya choli.
 As explained above, ghagra choli is a simplified, daily wear style of lehenga choli.
-Chaniya choli, comes straight away from the city of Gujarat where the tradition began.
-It has more of Rajasthani styles and prints but the basic attire is similar to ghaghra choli whereas sharara is something completely different from both these styles.
+Chaniya choli comes straight away from the city of Gujarat where the tradition began.
+It has more of Rajasthani styles and prints but the basic attire is similar to Ghaghra choli whereas sharara is something completely different from both these styles.

 The recent collection of Payal Khandelwal was a treat to the eyes of every bride-to-be.
 Shilpa Shetty looked absolutely ravishing in the red lehenga with golden embroidery and ornate dupatta.
 Saroj Jalan’s wedding dress was carried by Radhika Apte and she did full justice to the beautiful outfit.
 The woman looked no less than an Indian Bride ready to rock the ensemble on her D-Day.

-The garment was smartly stitched and designed by the designer, making the use of velvet in order to add more texture, royalty and shine to the whole look.
+The garment was smartly stitched and designed by the designer, making the use of velvet in order to add more texture, royalty, and shine to the whole look.
 On top of it was the zardosi embroidery which was no less than a cherry on top of a delicious cake.

 Sabyasachi’s latest collection called Illuminate was a splendid collection of lehenga choli which were inspired from nowhere but the old, medieval times of Mughals.
-Kareena Kapoor, the showstopper, was seen wearing a kurti with heavy golden embroidery on a see through cloth, which was paired with a long skirt contemplating the whole attire.
+Kareena Kapoor, the showstopper, was seen wearing a Kurti with heavy golden embroidery on a see-through cloth, which was paired with a long skirt contemplating the whole attire.
 Both Radhika Apte and Kareena Kapoor paired the entirety with a maang tika which did not let the attention get disturbed even to the bits.

-The recent colors being chosen are pastels and nudes although, 2020 might be the year of bright poppy oranges and pinks.
+The recent colors being chosen are pastels and nudes although, 2021 might be the year of bright poppy oranges and pinks.
 Red never goes out of trend for any bride but the color is very common and has been worn by a lot of brides.

 The fashionistas prefer the pastels and nudes like baby pink, beige, wheat, camel, pale yellows, etc. Even the runway exposed all these mentioned colors by the designers.
 Most of the collection was about these light shades, the bright colors were not left completely ignored.
 Manish Malhotra’s royal navy blue lehenga was worn on the runway by none other than, Deepika Padukone.